hashshamabid/portofolio/Excel/Sales-Dashboard/README.md

-# Sales Dashboard
+# Sales Analysis Dashboard

-## Overview
+## Project Overview
-This Excel projects focuses on analysing sales data and creating a dashboard to show key business insights
+This Excel projects was created to analyse sales performance and provide business insight through interactive visualizations.

 ## Tools Used
 - Microsoft Excel